HL7/fhir-cow-ig/input/pagecontent/index.md

 * A placer, patient, and potential performers coordinating who will ultimately fulfill a request
 * Requestors sending updates to requests - this could be a cancellation of the request, additional supporting information, a demographics change of the patient, etc.
 * Fulfillers sharing status updates
-* Performers sharing outcomes of the reuqest for service - where applicable, this could be a result, a consult note, etc. A fulfiller may also inform a placer that they could not complete the request for service.
+* Performers sharing outcomes of the request for service - where applicable, this could be a result, a consult note, etc. A fulfiller may also inform a placer that they could not complete the request for service.
 * Corrections - in which updates are made to an output after the request for service has been completed.

 #### Aspects Not Covered in this IG: